mormond/CommercialMarketplaceLab/lab4-vmoffer.md

-   User Storage Account Name | Name of the storage account where the VHD image is stored User Storage Container Name | Most likely the default `vhds` Dns Name For Public IP | Provide a DNS name for the public IP; must be lowercase Admin User Name | Provide a username the administrator account for the new VM Admin Password | Provide an administrator password for the new VM OS Type | Leave as `Linux`
+   User Storage Account Name | Name of the storage account where the VHD image is stored User Storage Container Name | Most likely the default `vhds` Dns Name For Public IP | Provide a DNS name for the public IP; must be lowercase Admin User Name | Set a username the administrator account for the new VM Admin Password | Set an administrator password for the new VM OS Type | Leave as `Linux`
-   Subscription Id | Your Azure subscription ID
-   VM Size | Size of the virtual machine instance (defaults to Standard_B1s) Public IP Address Name | Provide a name for the public IP address resource Vm Name | Provide a name for the VM resource Virtual Network Name | Provide a name for the virtual network resource Nic Name | Provide a name for the network interface card resource Vhd Url | URL of the VHD
+   Vm Size | Size of the virtual machine instance (defaults to `Standard_B1s`) Vm Name | Provide a name for the VM resource
+   Vhd Url | URL of the VHD Image we created above.
+This can be found on the blob details page.
+Navigate to: `storage account -> containers -> vhds -> VHD image blob name`

+   It is a good idea to create a new resource group for the test VM.
+However the deployment will fail if the target storage account for the new VHD is not the same account hosting the source VHD image.
+Either:
+   * use the account that was created in the previous steps of the lab (resulting in the new VM and its VHD being in different resource groups) or
+   * create a resource group and storage account and copy the VHD image to the new storage account before creating the VM in the same resource group

+   The first approach is simpler and adequate for the purposes of a test.
+Once finished testing you can delete the resource group and the new (specialised) VHD from the original storage account.
+Be careful not to delete the generalised VHD image.

+6. To finalise the test:
+   * confirm that browsing to the IP address of the new VM displays the NGINX welcome page
+   * ssh into the new VM and confirm the presence of a `/tmp/users.txt` file with a creation time matching the last reboot

 ## When creating a VM offer you will provide a SAS URL to the VHD